GeovaneJefferson/timemachine/README.md

 * Rsync incremental
 * Enter Time Machine (Can be used to restore files)
 * Backup your installed apps APT and Flatpak.
 (Only the apps names).
 Obs.
 Work still in progress...
+* The oldest backups are deleted when your backup disk is full.

-* Important: Time Machine does not back up system files.
+* Important: Time Machine does not back up system files!

 ## Enter Time Machine:
 Obs.
 Work still in progress...